AndrewHC36/My-Little-Big-World/README.md

 # My-Little-Big-World
 This is a game based off of Terreria, Minecraft, and other sandbox games.

-Note: I'm not going to update this frequently in summer.
+What motivated me to build this game is the inspiration from the sandbox game where you can create, build, and be creative!

+### Indev 2.0:
+  * + Terrain like Terria
+  * + Collision and the collision debug mode
+  * ?
+Jumping still not working

+### Indev 1.0